mdb/mdb.github.io/content/blog/2026-04-13-verifying-terraform.md

 ---
-title: "Verifying Terraform"
+title: "Verifying and validating Terraform: techniques for testing infrastructure-as-code"
 date: 2026-04-13
 tags:
 - terraform
 - terraform-patterns
 - iac
 - testing
-thumbnail: terraform5_thumb.png
+thumbnail: terraform3_thumb.png
-teaser: An overview of techniques for verifying Terraform in CI, from linting to end-to-end testing.
+teaser: An overview of techniques for testing Terraform, from linting to end-to-end testing.
 display_toc: true
-draft: true
 intro: |
- Beyond `terraform plan`-ing and manually reviewing plan output, what other techniques can verify Terraform code across the development and CI/CD lifecycle?
+  Beyond `terraform plan`-ing and manually reviewing plan output, how else can Terraform code be validated and verified?

+  Written primarily for Terraform newcomers, the following offers a non-exhaustive overview of some techniques and options for testing Terraform, and my take on when and where each best plugs into the infrastructure-as-code development and CI/CD lifecycle.
 ---

-## The verification spectrum

-Not all verification techniques serve the same purpose or run at the same phase.
-Some catch style issues before a plan ever runs; others validate real infrastructure after an apply.
-Written primarily for Terraform newcomers, the following offers an overview of techniques, options, and my take on when/where they plug into the infrastructure-as-code lifecycle.

 ## Static analysis & linting